Online Security Best Practices for Businesses

 User Access Controls

-• Dual Approval for transactions
+• Require two-person approval for transactions

-• Establish $ limits for transactions
+• Establish dollar-amount limits for transactions

-• Limit Administrator profiles
+• Limit administrator profiles

 Store and Dispose of Information Securely